PUB HLTH 4275 - Introduction to Epidemiology

-Course Code PUB HLTH 4275 Course Introduction to Epidemiology Coordinating Unit Public Health Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Only available to students enrolled in BHlthMedSc(Hons) Course Description The aim of this course is to give students a grounding in the basic concepts of epidemiology.
-Students will gain knowledge about: measuring and interpreting patterns of disease occurrence; routine sources of data, their strengths and limitations; study designs used in epidemiology and when to apply them; epidemiological models of causation; and will examine issues of study design and interpretation of results.
+Course Code PUB HLTH 4275 Course Introduction to Epidemiology Coordinating Unit Public Health Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange N Restrictions Available to HHLTH and HMEDS students only Course Description The aim of this course is to give students a grounding in the basic concepts of epidemiology.
+Students will gain knowledge about: measuring and interpreting patterns of disease occurrence; routine sources of data, their strengths and limitations; study designs used in epidemiology and when to apply them; epidemiological models of causation; and will begin to critically appraise epidemiological literature with reference to issues of study design and interpretation of results.

 The full timetable of all activities for this course can be accessed from Course Planner.

 University Graduate Attributes